-Now that you understand the differences between the various types of oil filters, you can tackle DIY projects with a greater level of confidence.
+Now that you understand the differences between the various types of oil filters for cars, you can tackle DIY projects with a greater level of confidence.
 Your car’s owner’s manual will offer specific recommendations on which type of filter is best for your vehicle.

-Check out all the filters available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on the various types of oil filters, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the oil filters available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on the best type of oil filters, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 I'm a writer and editor who's a regular contributor with the New York Daily News and Carfax, and my content has appeared in over 20 publications.
 I've written content that covers industries such as automotive, medical, insurance, healthcare, real estate, plumbing, pest control, dental and hospitality.